Am I at risk of getting COVID-19?

 COVID-19 is a respiratory virus that spreads person-to-person.
 Unless you avoid complete contact with people, then yes you are at risk of getting COVID-19.

 However, if you are a generally healthy adult under 60, your chance of getting very sick from COVID-19 is low.
 Information from the Centers for Disease Control & Prevention so far suggests most COVID-19 illnesses are mild.
-A report out of China – where COVID-19 originated – estimates serious illness occurs in 16 percent of cases.

 There are certain populations that are a higher risk of getting very sick or even dying from COVID-19.
 This includes: